metamn/react/content/blog/on-design-systems-3/index.md

 ![UI](ui.png)

 For the rest, there is a breakdown.
-A step-by-step guide where at the end a consistent UI unfolds.
+A step-by-step guide where at the end a consistent UI technology unfolds.

 ## User interfaces